 Simon Kenton was a legendary frontiersman and soldier in West Virginia, Kentucky, and Ohio.
-Kenton was born on April 3, 1755, in Fauquier County, Virginia to Mark Kenton, Sr., an immigrant from Ireland, and Mary Miller Kenton, of Scots-Welsh descent.
+Kenton was born on April 3, 1755, in Fauquier County, Virginia, to Mark Kenton, Sr., an immigrant from Ireland, and Mary Miller Kenton, of Scots-Welsh descent.
 Helping on the family farm while growing up, he had little opportunity to go to school and would remain illiterate for his entire life, only learning to sign his name.

-In 1771, when he was 16-years-old, he became involved in a jealous fight involving a woman.
+In 1771, when he was 16 years old, he became involved in a jealous fight involving a woman.
 Believing he had killed a man, he fled into the wilderness of West Virginia, Kentucky, and Ohio, where for years, he went by the name “Simon Butler.”
 He learned to adapt and survive in the wilderness.

-A big man in stature and strength, his stamina was often tested as he endured the worst that was known to the frontier.
-During the late winter of 1773, Simon and two companions were attacked around the campfire as they were drying their wet clothes near present-day Charleston, West Virginia.
+A big man in stature and strength, his stamina was often tested as he endured the worst known to the frontier.
+During the late winter of 1773, Simon and two companions were attacked around the campfire while drying their wet clothes near present-day Charleston, West Virginia.
 One companion was killed, while Simon and the other man barely escaped without food, clothing, or rifles.
 After a week of wandering down the Great Kanawha River, suffering from hunger and exposure, they finally reached the Ohio River, where they met some mountain men.
-After recovering, Kenton then spent time hunting along the Ohio River and searching for the legendary Canelands along the Ohio that he had heard so much about.
+After recovering, Kenton then spent time hunting along the Ohio River and searching for the legendary Canelands along the Ohio River that he had heard so much about.

 By 1775, Kenton had moved to Boonesborough, Kentucky.
 For the next few years, he worked as a scout for the settlement, often coming in contact with the local American Indians.

 In September 1778, while on a spying mission in Chillicothe (near Xenia, Ohio), Kenton was captured by Shawnee Indians.
 He was forced to run the infamous quarter-mile “gauntlet” while being beaten with sticks by two lines of Indians.
 This ritual often killed many prisoners, but Kenton survived it nine times.
 Severely wounded after this and other ritual tortures, he was saved by his long-time friend Simon Girty who convinced the Shawnee to adopt Kenton as one of their own.
-The Shawnee respected Kenton for his endurance and they named him Cut-ta-ho-tha (the condemned man).
+The Shawnee respected Kenton for his endurance, and they named him Cut-ta-ho-tha (the condemned man).

-Finally, in June 1779 Simon was sent to Fort Detroit as part of a prisoner trade with the British.
+Finally, in June 1779, Simon was sent to Fort Detroit as part of a prisoner trade with the British.
 He was soon freed and returned to service under George Rogers Clark.

 Kenton started exploring the area of the Mad River Valley of Ohio and making claims as early as 1788.
-Kenton first saw the area a decade before while he was held as a prisoner with the Shawnee and vowed that if he survived he would return.
+Kenton first saw the area a decade before while he was held as a prisoner with the Shawnee and vowed that if he survived, he would return.

 During the next several years, Kenton lived a relatively quiet life.
-He settled near Maysville, Kentucky, where he married Martha Dowden and purchased some large tracts of land.
+He settled near Maysville, Kentucky, where he married Martha Dowden and purchased large tracts of land.
 The couple would have four children together.

-In 1793-94 Kenton fought in the Northwest Indian War with “Mad” Anthony Wayne and fought at the Battle of Fallen Timbers.
+In 1793-94 Kenton fought in the Northwest Indian War with “Mad” Anthony Wayne and at the Battle of Fallen Timbers.

 After Kenton’s wife died in a house fire, the widower married Elizabeth Jarboe in 1798 and moved to Ohio.
 He had six children with her.
 They lived near present-day Springfield.

-In April 1799, Kenton and his associate, Colonel William Ward, led a group of families from Mason County, Kentucky to an area between present-day Springfield and Urbana, Ohio.
+In April 1799, Kenton and his associate, Colonel William Ward, led a group of families from Mason County, Kentucky, to an area between present-day Springfield and Urbana, Ohio.